GhostWording/PublicDocumentation/API/Sections/huggyEvents.md

       * it's not directly the level of the curring executing node because the second question answered can be in a node at 4 or 5 degree of depth.

+## Special notes for Fragments

+Sequence Fragments can be load within sequences via the LinksToFragment property.
+That means that these special sequences must be considered as **part of the original sequence** and not as a new sequence.

+this implies for the properties sent when you're sending an event for a fragment:

+* Context : you must put here the id of the parent sequence (not the id of the fragment)
+* RecipientId: as it should contain the degree of interaction with the user, we expect here a continuation of the value from the parent sequence.
+If you start the fragment after 2 interactions with the user and ask a question, then the value of the SequenceNext should be 3
+* ActionType: when you start a fragment, it's not a real start, so the value for the fragment should always be `HuggySequenceNext` even if it's the root of the fragment.
+* ActionLocation: it should also contain the value of master-order of the parent sequence as we are continuing the sequence.